estebanfelipep/poland-vercel-ai-sdk-workshop/exercises/10-subagents/10.4-running-our-subagents/problem/readme.md

+## EP Notes

+I initially thought that the while loop present in the exercise (in api/chat.ts) was not needed.
+But this is an agent, and when a task depend on a previous task, a while loop is definitely needed.

+For example, the user query is something along: "Create an event for tomorrow and a new to do item with the details of such event".

+The assistant has to first create the event, that would happen in a first iteration of the loop, and then on the second one, the assistant will be able to create the todo item.

+--

 OK, we've got the basics done.
 Now let's go and execute the tasks.

 The way it's going to work is: